Edd Mann Developer

 Implementing and Using Memoization in PHP

-Memoization is a simple optimisation technique to understand and in most cases implement.
-The base idea is to speed up function calls by avoiding the re-calculation of previously processed input results (very cache-like).
-Storing these results in a key-value lookup store can result in major speed increases when repetitive function calls occur.
 Dynamic programming algorithms such as the Knapsack problem benefit greatly from using this technique.
-However, the trade off is that due to its caching underpinnings, functions with side-effects and reliance on external factors such as the current time may return incorrect results.
-Having spent sometime looking into languages such as Groovy which include this functionality out of the box, I wished to see if it was possible to create an implementation in PHP.
+However, the trade-off is that due to its caching underpinnings, functions with side-effects and reliance on external factors such as the current time may return incorrect results.
+I have spent some time looking into languages such as Groovy which include this functionality out of the box, and I wished to see if it was possible to create an implementation in PHP.
 Further research found php-memoize which looks like a great C module, showing promise in implementing the concept at a language library level.
-Though I am impressed with the discussed module I wished to see if it was possible to create an implementation in PHP userspace.
+Although I am impressed with the discussed module, I wished to see if it was possible to create an implementation in PHP userspace.

 Implementation